 Now Jesus said nobody is greater, born a woman than John the Baptist.
 Remember that?
 And John the Baptist says I'm not worthy to untie the shoes of Jesus Christ.
 In other words Paul selects a word from John the Baptist that controls all relief or all attention to Jesus, the son of the living God.
 The whole story is about Jesus.

-Verse 26, Paul says to us now he's drawing the people of Pisidia, Antioch to us has been sent the message of salvation.
+In verse 26, Paul is drawing the people of Antioch, telling them that they have been sent the message of salvation.
 Why this passive verb?
 Who is this sender?
 And the answer is God.
 So God planned it long ago, God promised it through the prophet, God sent and brought his son Jesus and now God is sending to the nations.

-Verse 27, those who live in Jerusalem and their rulers because they did not recognize him, nor understand the utterance of the profits which are read every Sabbath fulfilled these by condemning him.
+In verse 27, he says that those who live in Jerusalem and their rulers, because they did not recognize him, nor understand the utterance of the prophets which are read every Sabbath, fulfilled these by condemning him.

 Now that's an incredible sentence.
-If you said to me or to the people in Pisidia, Antioch God promised these things, people read them and the word and therefore and harmony with God did them.
+If you said to me or to the people in Antioch that God promised these things, they are in the word, and therefore in harmony with God, who did them.
 It wouldn't be as incredible.
 That's not what is said.

-Every hammer blow on the nails through his wrists was the work of his father in fulfillment of his promises to vindicate his glory and save the nations.
-In other words Paul chose words here, Paul chose words in the sermon that would get all attention and all authority and also premises and all centrality for the one main actor in the universe, God.
+Every hammer blow on the nails through his wrists was the work of his Father in fulfillment of his promises to vindicate his glory and save the nations.
+In other words Paul chose words here, Paul chose words in the sermon that would get all attention and all authority and also promises and all centrality for the one main actor in the universe, God.

 This is an amazing sermon.
 Paul's on a mission for the sake of the supremacy of his God.